hannibal002/SkyHanni/FEATURES.md

 + **Tooltip Tweaks Compact Descriptions** - Hides redundant parts of reforge descriptions, generic counter description, and Farmhand perk explanation. (contributed by appable)
 + **Tooltip Tweaks Breakdown Hotkey** - When the keybind is pressed, show a breakdown of all fortune sources on a tool. (contributed by appable)
 + **Tooltip Tweaks Tooltip Format** - Show crop-specific farming fortune in tooltip. (contributed by appable)
++ **Compost Low Notification** - Shows a notification as title when organic matter/fuel is low.

 ## Commands
 + **/wiki <search term>** - using hypixel-skyblock.fandom.com instead of Hypixel wiki.